Trauma during Pregnancy

 Trauma during pregnancy may be caused by a fall, assault, or other injury.
 Tests show that you and your baby have no major injuries.
 Your baby's heart rate is normal and there are no signs of distress

 - You have new or worsening pain or cramping in your abdomen.

 - You feel a gush or trickle of clear fluid leaking from your vagina.

 Contact your doctor if:

 - You have questions or concerns about your condition or care.

-Follow up with your obstetrician or healthcare provider within 3 days:
+Follow up with your obstetrician or doctor as directed:

 You may need more tests and close follow-up.
 Write down your questions so you remember to ask them during your visits.